-This was when I went searching again for other treatments and found a number of people, especially those with more stubborn, long term cases of toenail fungus, had been having success at clearing up their toenail fungus with ClearNail Pro+.
-It’s a special mix of several naturally occurring oils that fight toenail fungus and clean up your toenails without nasty side effects that you apply to the nail, and a homeopathic spray that you spray under your tongue to help your body fight off the nail fungus from inside.
+This was when I went searching again for other treatments and found a number of people, especially those with more stubborn, long term cases, had been having success at clearing up their infection with ClearNail Pro+.
+It’s a special mix of several naturally occurring oils that fight infection and clean up your toenails without nasty side effects that you apply to the nail, and a homeopathic spray that you spray under your tongue to help your body fight off the nail fungus from inside.

 While my nails began to look better after a couple of weeks of using ClearNail Pro+ every day, it took almost four months for them to completely clear up.
 As with any treatment or medication, you’ve got to stick with it and give it the time it needs to work.
 Given that your toenails only grow about one eighth of an inch every month, it’ll take some time for your clear nails to start growing out if your toenails are covered in the fungus – but it will happen.

 It’s about nine months since I started using ClearNail Pro+, and while they don’t list it as being a preventative for toenail fungus, I’ve been using it once a week to try to fight off any potential new fungal infections.

 As with any product, you should only buy it from a trusted source – at the moment, the only official outlet for ClearNail Pro+ is Amazon.
 Don’t risk it by buying from eBay or anywhere else online – click here to go to Amazon and buy ClearNail Pro+.